 CIOs – Let’s Break Through the IT Cost Center Paradigm!

-Here we go again — IT is starting off the new year in a hole that we've dug ourselves into.
+Here we go again — IT is starting off the new year in a hole that we’ve dug ourselves into.
+Seriously, how do CIOs break through the IT cost center paradigm?
 Check out these current headlines:

 • Why Your Company’s Next CEO is Not Your Current CIO, Forbes, February, 2015.

 ” IT is still perceived as a cost center and the CIO as the Chief Infrastructure Officer.”

 • Better Pharma CMO and CIO Collaboration Will Advance the Digital Revolution, Accenture Study, March, 2015.

 “Two-thirds (67%) of the CMO respondents do not view IT as a strategic partner.”